haskell/cabal/Cabal/doc/developing-packages.markdown

 `ghc-shared-options:` _token list_
 :   Additional options for GHC when the package is built as shared library.

-`hugs-options:` _token list_
-:   Additional options for Hugs.
-You can often achieve the same effect
-    using the `extensions` field, which is preferred.

-    Options required only by one module may be specified by placing an `OPTIONS_HUGS` pragma in the source file affected.

-`nhc98-options:` _token list_
-:   Additional options for nhc98.
-You can often achieve the same effect
-    using the `extensions` field, which is preferred.

-    Options required only by one module may be specified by placing an `OPTIONS_NHC98` pragma in the source file affected.

 `includes:` _filename list_
 :   A list of header files to be included in any compilations via C.
     This field applies to both header files that are already installed